ncurses installer fails silently

 a common issue like this is when pacman fail because of pgp signature error but user had already drawn into ncurses installation interface again and had no idea wheter the command executes successfully or not that might lead into total installation failure especialy for newbies and those who still in learning stage, if they can spot an error at least they know where is something wrong and not just bump installation fail into bugtracker.

-Updated by telur about 2 months ago
+Updated by telur over 2 years ago

 isnt half end of scrollback buffer is occupied/truncated by next ncurses menu displayed ?